Studying at universities or university colleges

 - be admitted to full-time studies

-- be able to support yourself for the planned study period
+- be able to support yourself during the period for which you are applying for

 - have an comprehensive health insurance if you are admitted to studies for less than one year.

 Make sure to extend your passport if it is about to expire – you cannot obtain a permit for longer than your passport's period of validity.
 You can only be granted a permit for the period of time that your studies in Sweden require.

 Is your institution a university or a university college?

 A list of institutions that count as universities or university colleges can be found on the website of Studyinsweden.